Louisville officials release 911 calls revealing new details about mass shooting at bank

 "I know who it is," the caller said.
 "He works with us."

-Other 911 calls came from another bank employee, a person who works at a nearby business and someone who was driving down the street and saw the gunman.
+"We are on the fourth floor.
+We are trying to get the status of what's going on," the caller says, "We're tucked under a desk right now."

-"He was kind of like jogging around like he was trying to get somewhere in a hurry," the caller said.
+The 911 operator calmly tells the caller to remain in place as police officers clear the building, saying, "As far as my understanding, the shooter has been taken into custody.
+As far as my understanding, the scene is safe at the moment."

-Staff members were holding their morning meeting in a conference room when the gunman opened fire, bank manager Rebecca Buchheit-Sims told CNN.
+Staff members were holding their morning meeting in a conference room when the gunman opened fire, manager Rebecca Buchheit-Sims told CNN on Tuesday.

 She said the massacre "happened very quickly."
 Buchheit-Sims attended the staff meeting virtually and watched in horror as gunfire exploded on her computer screen.